 Mr. Jacobs has held numerous leadership roles in the NHL and in 2007 his peers unanimously elected him to be Chairman of the NHL Board of Governors, a role that he holds today.

-For his contributions to hockey, he will receive the sport's ultimate honor in November, 2017, as it was announced on June 26th that he will be inducted into the Hockey Hall of Fame as the sixth member of the Bruins to enter in the Builder's category.
+For his contributions to hockey, he received the sport's ultimate honor in November, 2017, as he was inducted into the Hockey Hall of Fame as the sixth member of the Bruins to enter in the Builder's category.

 He has been at the helm of Delaware North for more than forty years, leading it to its ranking as one of the largest and most admired privately held companies in North America with $3 billion in revenue and 60,000 associates serving half a billion customers on four continents.

 Delaware North's operating subsidiaries include industry leaders in food and retail operations at airports and sports venues, ownership of the TD Garden, operations of parks and major tourist attractions, hotel ownership and management, gaming operations, and premium dining and catering services at some of the world's most iconic tourist destinations.

 In 2015, Delaware North commissioned "The Future of Sports", an interactive publication comprised of input from leading futurists, tech professionals and sports industry experts to project the next twenty-five years of the sports industry.
 The provocative report has gained widespread media attention, and has been studied by other professional and amateur sports teams.